-- 47% of children under 3 yrs and 90% of those 3 years and above spend time in a childcare setting. - There are currently 96 Registered Family Child Carers (previously known as child minders) caring for between one and six children each.
-This is approximately the same per capita as the UK. - 17 States primary schools have nurseries which provide places free of charge.
+- 47% of children under 3 yrs and 90% of those 3 years and above spend time in a registered childcare setting (numbers of children being cared for in unregistered settings is not known). - There are currently 96 Registered Family Child Carers (previously known as child minders) caring for between one and six children each.
+This is approximately the same per capita as the UK. - There are 18 Accredited Nannies (numbers of unaccredited nannies is not known). - 17 States primary schools have nurseries which provide places free of charge.